Python

 Introduction

-A virtual environment is a self-contained directory with:
+A virtual environment is a self-contained directory tree that includes:

 Step 1: Confirm Which Environment Is Active